NHSDigital/integration-adaptor-nhais/OPERATING.md

 ## Time-to-live Indexes

 The adaptor creates TTL (time to live) indexes on the `outboundState` and `inboundState` collections to automatically remove old documents.
 The variable `NHAIS_MONGO_TTL` described above controls the duration.
 There are differences between how TTL indexes work between MongoDb and Azure Cosmos DB.
 When using Cosmos the `NHAIS_COSMOS_DB_ENABLED` flag must be true.

-**TTL Indexes in MongoDB / AWS Document DB**
+**TTL Indexes in MongoDB / AWS DocumentDB**

 The property `translationTimestamp` is indexed.
-For outbound, this is the timestamp when the adaptor translates FHIR into EDIFACT and is the timestamp enclosed in the EDIFACT interchange sent to NHAIS.
-For inbound, this is the timestamp enclosed within the EDIFACT interchange received from NHAIS.
+For outbound, this is the timestamp when the adaptor translates FHIR into EDIFACT and is the timestamp enclosed in the EDIFACT interchange sent to PCRM/NHAIS.
+For inbound, this is the timestamp enclosed within the EDIFACT interchange received from PCRM/NHAIS.

 **TTL Indexes in Azure Cosmos DB**